The Hands Project

 The Hands Project grew naturally from Lee Ko’s long-standing sculptural practice of hand and foot casting, which began in 2007 with the birth of her first child.
 What started as a way to preserve fleeting moments of her children’s early years slowly evolved into a deeper exploration of touch, memory, and the passage of time.

-In 2022, inspired by Eva Crawford’s “Your Good Neighborhood” exhibition, Ko began reimagining the practice as a way to honor Charlotte’s creative community.
+In 2022, inspired by Eva Crawford’s “Your Good Neighborhood” exhibition, Ko began reimagining the practice as a way to honor artists and supporters in the greater Charlotte area.
 The first cast was made on December 29, 2022 — with Eva herself.

 After a year of quiet development, the project formally expanded in 2024 and continues to grow.
 The vision is to complete 100 castings and present them together in a future exhibition.